regaforthewin/word-macro/README.md

 	  ~~Its actually a pretty bad idea and works problematically~~ Wait ill have different implementation, because its actually needed!
 	  Buat menjadi shortcut?? jadi search trough every heading 1, if found then move cursor to the previous page really edge, add section break, if section > 1 ofc ^730c46
-- [x] Automatic Table of Content!!
-Based on our my own *good* format rather than default word!! ✅ 2025-11-28
+- [ ] Automatic Table of Content!!
+Based on our my own *good* format rather than default word!!
+	- [x] Basic Heading 1 -> 3 ✅ 2025-12-02
+	- [x] Table Of Figures ✅ 2025-12-03
+	- [ ] List Lampiran?? didalam chapter LAMPIRAN -- **Buat style untuk laporan**
-- [ ] Buat Universal Frame, whatchacalit table of Figures yes
+- [ ] Buat Universal Frame, whatchacalit table of Figures yes ^dca103
-	- [ ] Photo frame complete with with the description
+	- [x] Photo frame complete with with the description -- Both are partially done, just not yet with the desc ✅ 2025-12-03
-	- [ ] Table frame complete with the description
+	- [x] Table frame complete with the description ✅ 2025-12-03
+- [ ] Abstract Txt Style
+- [ ] Might have to research more about lampiran
+	- [ ] Something about A2 B1 B2
 - [ ] Setup AutoExec jadinya tidak broken ketika dibuka kembali
 	- [ ] Buat seperti metadata? kalo filenya ini pernah dibuka dan diedit menggunakan macros nya Wait AutoExec gimana??,  i forgor problemnya apa